apache/beam/sdks/python/apache_beam/yaml/yaml_errors.md

 The larger one's pipeline gets, the more common it is to encounter "exceptional" data that is malformatted, doesn't handle the proper preconditions, or otherwise breaks during processing.
-Genrally any such record will cause the pipeline to permanently fail, but often it is desirable to allow the pipeline to continue, re-directing bad records to another path for special handling or simply recording them for later off-line analysis.
+Generally any such record will cause the pipeline to permanently fail, but often it is desirable to allow the pipeline to continue, re-directing bad records to another path for special handling or simply recording them for later off-line analysis.
 This is often called the